The Beauty of Early June

 It was great to see a honey bee feeding on the wood sorrel (oxalis).
 I love these plants, but it's unusual to see pollinators use them.

-Speaking of pollinators, double Painted Ladies are feeding on the Dark Knight butterfly bush.
+Speaking of pollinators, double American Ladies are feeding on the Dark Knight butterfly bush.
+10/29/22 Corrected the butterfly name from Painted Ladies to American Ladies.

 The summer pollinator garden is teeming with blossoms: Black and Blue Sage, Red Bee Balm, hot pink Lipstick Sage and Echinacea.
 Soon Violet Queen cleomes and wild Bergamot will join the party.